Toomas Annus

 Toomas Annus (born 5 October 1960) is an Estonian entrepreneur.

 He was born in Kohtla-Järve.
 In 1984 he graduated from Tallinn Pedagogical Institute with a degree in industrial and civil engineering.

-Since 1991 he is the leading figure of construction company Merko Ehitus.
+Since 1991 he is the leading figure of the construction company Merko Ehitus.

 He has been at the first place of Äripäev's list of 500 the richest persons in Estonia.